-Xevious is a vertical scrolling shoot-em-up developed by Namco and released in the arcades in 1982.
+Xevious is a vertical scrolling shoot-em-up developed by Namco and released in the Arcade in 1982.
 It is one of the first games of its genre, and contributed many things to that genre, including the concept of bosses.
 The game is known for having one continuous level, featuring forests, bases, temples, and waterways.
 Xevious was a huge cult hit in Japan, despite its limited popularity in the United States.
-The game was also considered to be the first arcade game to have a television commercial aired for it in the United States.
+The game was also considered to be the first Arcade game to have a television commercial aired for it in the United States.

 The player controls a Solvalou, a combat aircraft containing both a front-firing "shooter" for anti-air combat and a "bomber" for air-to-ground bombing runs.
 The game contains both enemy aircraft and enemy ground units, such as tanks and turrets.
-It is one of the first shoot-em-ups to include hidden bonuses, which could be uncovered by bombing particular areas in the game.
-(These include the SOL towers, which takes one bomb to reveal and one to destroy, and special flags) It is also one of the first shoot-em-ups to include a boss, the massive flying fortress Andor Genesis.
+It is one of the first shoot-em-ups to include hidden bonuses, which could be uncovered by bombing particular areas in the game (these include the SOL towers, which takes one bomb to reveal and one to destroy, and special flags).
+It is also one of the first shoot-em-ups to include a boss, the massive flying fortress Andor Genesis.

 Xevious was ported to many systems, including the NES, Atari 8-bit, Atari 7800, NEC PC-8801, NEC PC-9801, MSX, FM-7, ZX Spectrum, Commodore 64, Atari ST, Apple II, Amstrad CPC, Sharp X1, and the Sharp X68000.
-The original arcade game has been in many of Namco's compilations, including Namco Museum Volume 2 for the PlayStation, Namco Museum: 50th Anniversary for the PlayStation 2, Xbox, and Gamecube, Namco Museum Remix for the Wii, Namco Museum DS for the Nintendo DS, Namco Museum Battle Collection for the PSP, and Namco Museum Essentials for the PlayStation Network (PS3).
-The game was released as a Xbox Live Arcade game on the Xbox Live Marketplacefor 400 MSP ($5), which was later included in Namco Museum: Virtual Arcade for the Xbox 360.
+The original Arcade game has been in many of Namco's compilations, including Namco Museum Volume 2 for the PlayStation, Namco Museum: 50th Anniversary for the PlayStation 2, Xbox, and Gamecube, Namco Museum Remix for the Wii, Namco Museum DS for the Nintendo DS, Namco Museum Battle Collection for the PSP, and Namco Museum Essentials for the PlayStation Network (PS3).
+The game was released as a Xbox Live Arcade game on the Xbox Live Marketplace for 400 MSP ($5), which was later included in Namco Museum: Virtual Arcade for the Xbox 360.
 The game was also part of the Microsoft Revenge of Arcade compilation for the PC.
 The NES version of Xevious was also released for Game Boy Advance as part of the Classic NES Series.

 Xevious spawned a few obscure sequels.
 Super Xevious, released a year later on the arcades, was a harder version of the original with several new enemies.
 Solvalou, released in 1991 in Japan, is a version of Xevious shown from the first-person perspective.

 Xevious 3D/G, released in 1995 for arcades and the PlayStation, added 3D graphics while retaining the 2D viewpoint of the original.
 Xevious Arrangement was a special version of Xevious created for Namco Classic Collection Vol. 1.
-Xevious Ressurection is another special version of Xevious, but created for Namco Museum Essentials.
+Xevious Resurrection is another special version of Xevious, but created for Namco Museum Essentials.